steambird1/mindustry-c/README.md

 **NOTICE: Currently, works are still in progress.**

-Above all, please notice that: Mindustry-C is an **almost 100% AI** and partially-experimental project.
+Above all, please notice that: Mindustry-C is an **mainly AI-generated** and partially-experimental project.
 The AI tool used in this project is DeepSeek (for individuals).

 > I have no time to code, though.
 I've written only prompts and a few lines of code for it.
 (Yet for sure, I have to do all bug-fixing.)
 > (AI is just no so realiable as I've expected)